David Veesler and his lab members aren’t getting much sleep these days.

 Bowen has immersed himself in the latest efforts, like the rest of Veesler’s team.
 Every morning he scans Twitter to catch the latest coronavirus news, eats breakfast, and heads to the lab.
 Then, it’s “work, work, work, take a quick bite to eat, if I can, then back home to bed,” he says.
 The next day, rinse and repeat.

 Even on Zoom, the soft-spoken Bowen thrums with excitement.
 He remembers the day he first observed the different antibody responses to Omicron.
 It was a Friday afternoon, and he was in constant contact with Veesler by text and phone.
 “We were on a real time crunch,” Veesler says.
 They were writing a paper on the work with Davide Corti’s group at Humabs BioMed, in Switzerland, who had stayed up late to see what Bowen found.

 The wait was worth it.
-Bowen showed that even antibodies from vaccinated people were remarkably ineffective at thwarting Omicron after two doses.
+Bowen showed that even antibodies from vaccinated people were remarkably ineffective at thwarting Omicronexternal link, opens in a new tab after two doses.
 People vaccinated with Moderna, Pfizer, or Oxford/AstraZeneca saw a 20- to 40-fold drop in neutralizing antibody activity against Omicron compared to the original viral strain.
 “That is just abysmal,” Veesler says.

 Unvaccinated people previously infected with coronavirus – sometimes referred to as “natural infection” – or those vaccinated with the Johnson & Johnson/Jansson, Sputnik V, or Sinopharm vaccines fared even worse.
 Their activity levels dropped to zero – no neutralizing antibody activity could be detected against Omicron at all.